KARL DUFFY Psychological Counsellor and Meditation teacher Geneva Mindfulness Founder

 Caroline absolved her training as a mindfulness instructor at the world known Center for mindfulness, Boston with Jon Kabat and his team.
 Through ongoing supervision, regular retreats and especially through implementing mindfulness in her daily private life and medical practice, she continues to explore the present moment day by day.

-Having started practicing meditation as a teenager in her native Norway, Christine is a long time mindfulness practitioner, and has since practiced various forms of mindfulness in her life, including vipassana and MBSR.
+Christine is a long-time mindfulness practitioner, and has practiced various forms of mindfulness, including vipassana and MBSR.
 She started practicing yoga and meditation as a teen.

 Mark Molony Mark is an organisational coach and therapist who has worked extensively with the Australian Army, sporting elites and business executives.
 He holds a Master of Health Service Management (MHSM) and Bachelor of Social Work (BSW), and is a registered mental health professional.